DragonSenses/complete-ecommerce-store/journey.md

 </div>
 ```

-Next we want to work on the summary that contains extra information on the `CartItem`.
+Next we want to add information about the `CartItem`.
 Let's interpolate the data for product color and product size.
 Create a sibling `div` that contains two `p` children that interpolates `data.color.name` and `data.size.name` respectively.

 ```tsx
 const CartItem: React.FC<CartItemProps> = ({